rubymonolith/website/app/content/pages/index.html.md

 Monolith is a fullstack application development framework built on top of Rails that comes bundled with everything you need that make you an even more productive builder and operator of web applications.

-It's currently a collection of libraries with the amibitions of becoming a full-blown framework that solves pain-points people feel when prototyping and shipping Rails applications.
+It's currently a collection of libraries with amibitions of becoming a full-blown framework that solves pain-points people feel when prototyping and shipping Rails applications.

-## It starts with copy, not code
+## A great app starts with copy, not code

 Before a single line of code is written for an application, you should write about it first.
 What is it?
 Why should people use it?
 How does it work?